coco-team/cocoSim-deprecated/README.md

 # CoCoSim #

 CoCoSim is a modular, integrated analysis framework for Simulink(c) models.
-It consists of a compiler and a model checker:
+It consists of a compiler and an interface to backend solvers (model checkers):

 * **Compiler**: It modularly compiles a Simulink(c) model (+ design property) into Lustre code.
 An earlier version of this module was developed by Claire Pagetti, Thomas Loquen and Eric Noulard at ONERA (France).
 The current version has been re-designed by Arnaud Dieumegard (CMU) and Temesghen Kahsai (NASA Ames / CMU).
 * **Model Checker**: In principle CoCoSim can use any model checker that supprt Lustre code.
 The current version uses [Zustre](https://github.com/lememta/zustre) [Kind2](https://github.com/kind2-mc/kind2) as the underlying model checker.